RayPT808/Basel-Mobile-Personal-Training/README.md

 With an underline at the actual page it indicates clearly for the visitor on which page she/he is.
 The navigation bar, header is consitent in apperence and location on all three pages.

+* Hero Image- Zoom effect

+The main/opening picture has a zoom effect to create motion on a static image.
+The image has warm colours and is trtying to express the freedom of movement in a simplest possible way.